Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Conforto and the San Francisco Giants will aim to out-hit Jorge Soler and the Miami Marlins at Oracle Park on Saturday at 4:05 PM ET.
+Luis Arraez and the Miami Marlins match up with Michael Conforto and the San Francisco Giants on Sunday at 4:05 PM ET at Oracle Park.

-Bookmakers list the Giants as -175 moneyline favorites, while giving the underdog Marlins +145 moneyline odds.
-The over/under is 8 runs for the contest (with -105 odds to go over and -115 odds on the under).
+The favored Giants have -135 moneyline odds to win against the underdog Marlins, who are listed at +110.
+The over/under is 8 runs for this contest (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.